CoC Funding Opportunities

 The CoC Program is designed to promote communitywide commitment to the goal of ending homelessness by providing funding for nonprofit providers and State and local governments.
 This program promotes access to and use of mainstream programs by homeless individuals and families.
 The CoC Program is intended to assist individuals (including unaccompanied youth) and families experiencing homelessness and provide the services needed to help such individuals move into transitional and permanent housing, with the goal of long-term stability.

-The Indianapolis Continuum of Care Project manager is Siara Cox, CHIP Indy.
+The Indianapolis Continuum of Care Project manager is Rebecca Rhodes, CHIP Indy.
 The CoC Grant Manager is Christina Johnson, Department of Metropolitan Development.

 Click here for the HUD source and to learn more about the Continuum of Care Program.